2. Progestin-only birth control pills (“mini-pills”)

 • derivatives of hormonal substances.

-Synthetic analogues differ in their structure from natural hormones, but have a similar physiological effect.
+Synthetic analogues differ in their structure from natural hormones, but have similar physiological effects.
 In the human body, hormones are produced to control vital functions.

 Each gland produces certain substances: